 “The nomination of Alex Azar, the former head of Eli Lilly’s U.S. operations, shows that Trump was never serious about his promise to stop the pharmaceutical industry from ‘getting away with murder.’
 The last thing we need is to put a pharmaceutical executive in charge of the Department of Health and Human Services.”

 What Does This Mean for the Fight Against the Opioid Crisis?

-At a White house ceremony President Trump charged the new HHS Secretary with the following remarks: “He will help lead our efforts to confront the national emergency of addiction and death due to opioids and I think we’re going to be very tough on the drug companies in that regard and tough on doctors in that regard, because what’s going on is pretty incredible,”
+At a White House ceremony, President Trump boasted the new HHS Secretary with the following remarks: “He will help lead our efforts to confront the national emergency of addiction and death due to opioids, and I think we’re going to be very tough on the drug companies in that regard and tough on doctors in that regard, because what’s going on is pretty incredible,”

 The crisis is worsening with inaction; Azar’s newfound position of power within the White House may offer more protection for Big Pharma, a driving force behind the continuance of the opioid crisis.
-With roll-backs of government oversight and shifts in protection from consumers to businesses, the same trends should be expected for the pharmaceutical industry.
-For now, the future is uncertain, but it’s hard not to imagine the worst: Azar’s appointment as HHS Secretary could mean a deepening crisis as it is inadequately addressed, coupled with less affordable access to addiction treatment.
+With roll-backs of government oversight and shifts in protection from consumers to businesses, the public can expect the same trends from the pharmaceutical industry.
+For now, the future is uncertain, but it’s hard not to imagine the worst: Azar’s appointment as HHS Secretary could potentially worsen the crisis with inadequate countermeasures and less affordable addiction treatment.